 Tell the radiographer if you feel anxious or claustrophobic about having the scan.

-Before the scan starts, you may be asked to remove your clothing and put on a gown.
+Before the scan starts, you may be asked to remove your clothing and put on a hospital gown.

 What happens during a CT scan